 A: We collect the balance of the fare at 6 weeks prior to sailing.
-Mail us your personal check, call us toll free, or use the online reservation form to charge the balance on your credit card.
+Mail us your personal check, call us toll free, or we can make your balance payment automatically on the due date.

 A: Don’t worry about it.
 The even-keeled steadiness of the Angelique, combined with the protected waters we cruise, make the possibility of experiencing any discomfort from seasickness remote.
 Still not convinced?
 Bring along some Dramamine.

 A: Absolutely not.
 Life aboard the Angelique is relaxed, informal, and casual.
 You’ll he spending most of your time in jeans, shorts, or a bathing suit.
-When you’re packing remember to bring comfortable clothing (blankets, linen, and towels are supplied).
+When you’re packing remember to bring comfortable clothing (blankets, linen, and bath towels are supplied).
 You’ll find fashion unimportant on a windjammer.
-Here’s a list of clothes and gear you may want to bring: sneakers, slacks, shorts, t-shirts, parka or heavy coat, sweater or sweatshirt, hat for the sun, sun block, rain gear, bathing suit, binoculars, fishing pole, camera, film, sunglasses, sketch pad, – and be sure to bring any medications you may need.
+Here’s a list of clothes and gear you may want to bring: sneakers, pants, shorts, t-shirts, parka or heavy coat (June and September), sweater or sweatshirt, hat for the sun, sun block, rain gear, bathing suit, binoculars, fishing pole, camera, film, sunglasses, sketch pad, – and be sure to bring any medications you may need.

 A: You’re welcome anytime after 5:00 pm on first date of the cruise.
 This night is spent dockside in Camden for an opportunity to explore the beautiful coastal village.

 A: YES!
-Three showers with hot and cold fresh water: two are located below deck and one on deck (for rinsing off after a swim).
+Four showers with hot and cold fresh water: three are located below deck and one on deck (for rinsing off after a swim).
 Not as roomy as the one at home, but you get just as clean.